Let’s get down to it:

 Who has time to stress about that?
 You have enough going on –

 - Your to-do list extends beyond one page.

 - And you have to fix that now because that person couldn’t follow through…again.

 The last thing you want to do is spend hours on content that won’t convert for you.

-So let’s get you started on the right foot with the following tips from our legal content writers.
+So let’s get you started on the right foot with the following content writing tips from our legal content writers.

 First things first.

 What is legal content writing?